How can I build custom AI agents with Copilot Studio?

 • Add tools: Agents/Tools/Add a tool lets you extend functionality.
 For instance, connect a Meeting Management MCP server so your Copilot inherits scheduling skills without rebuilding them.

-You’re not just configuring settings — you’re composing a system that reflects how your organisation works.
+You’re not just configuring settings.
+You’re composing a system that reflects how your organisation works.

-3. Validate your agent’s behaviour
+4. Validate your agent’s behaviour

-As of now, there’s no automated testing of agents, but that doesn’t mean you should skip this step.
 You can manually test your agent as the author.
 The Copilot Studio test panel allows you to simulate conversations, trace which topics and nodes are activated, and identify unexpected behaviours.
 The panel is there to help you spot gaps, so take the time to run realistic scenarios before publishing.

 The difference between noise and value